Sceptre/sceptre/docs/docs/stack_group_config.md

 Sceptre supports the use of templating in config files.
-Templating allows config files to be further configured using values from the command line, environment variables, files or parts of the environment path.
+Templating allows config files to be further configured using values from the command line, environment variables, files or parts of the stack group path.

 Internally, Sceptre uses Jinja2 for templating, so any valid Jinja2 syntax should work with Sceptre templating.